zbateson/mail-mime-parser/upgrade-3.0.md

-usage hasn't changed, but more advanced header inspection has: specifically changes to HeaderPart classes, GenericHeader::getValue has changed to return the concatenated value of all child parts, rather than the value of the first part (this applies to any header that doesn't have a more specialized header type -- not an address, date, id, parameter, received or subject header).
+usage hasn't changed, but more advanced header inspection has: specifically changes to HeaderPart classes, GenericHeader::getValue has changed to return the concatenated value of all child parts, rather than the value of the first part (which only applies to any header that doesn't have a more specialized header type -- so not an address, date, id, parameter, received or subject header).

-For header parts, please inspect the documentation for that when upgrading, there are many changes there, mostly structurally to support error reporting:
+For header parts, please inspect the documentation for them when upgrading, there are many changes there, most of which are structural to support error
+reporting:

-* Creating a HeaderPart out of tokens is now done in header parts so errors can be kept against the specific parts.
+* Creating a HeaderPart out of tokens is now done using child header parts so errors can be kept against the specific HeaderPart it was found on.
-* There is no longer a LiteralPart, instead there is a ContainerPart which serves as a container for other parts, allowing a full introspection of errors that occur on it or any child parts.
+* There is no longer a LiteralPart, instead there is a ContainerPart which serves as a container for other parts, allowing a full introspection of errors that occur on it or any child parts (extends the new IErrorBag and its getAllErrors which returns errors for the current IErrorBag and all children)
 * There is no longer a MimeLiteralPart, instead there is a MimeToken which represents a single mime header token.
 * Comments are generally parsed into a HeaderPart, so for instance in a